mariesaitou/paper_2025-/metaT/readme.txt

-Tools for Harding and Diblasi et al., **Metatranscriptomic Insights into Microbial Dynamics Prior to Disease Onset in Atlantic Salmon Aquaculture**
+Tools for Harding and Diblasi et al.,
+**Repurposing Host-Derived RNA-seq Data for Microbial Taxonomic and Functional Profiling in Aquaculture Settings**